Westhoughton Town Hall: History

 A Carnegie library was erected behind the town hall and opened on 24 March 1906.
 A plaque to commemorate the lives of some of the 344 men and boys who had died in the Pretoria Pit disaster was commissioned by the Bolton & District Cricket Association and fixed at the south west corner of the town hall following the tragedy which took place on 21 December 1910.
 The bell was removed from the bell turret, as it was causing damage to the terracotta facings, in 1947.

 The building continued to serve as a meeting place for Westhoughton Urban District Council for much of the 20th century but ceased to be the local seat of government after the enlarged Bolton Metropolitan Borough Council was formed in 1974.
 The town hall was restored to a municipal role when it became the meeting place of Westhoughton Town Council when it was established in 1985.
 A plaque to commemorate the life of the locally-born actor, Robert Shaw, was unveiled by the mayor, Councillor Brian Clare, outside the town hall on 3 August 1996.

-A programme of refurbishment works cost £2.5 million to a design by Good and Tillotson was announced by Bolton Council in May 2018.
+A proposed programme of refurbishment works costing £2.5 million, to be carried out to a design by Good and Tillotson, was announced by Bolton Council in May 2018.
 However, although the building was fully vacated in March 2020, Bolton Council announced in June 2020 that the works would not proceed until wider plans for the regeneration of the town centre had been considered and approved.

+The building could become a listed building after inspectors from Historic England carried out an inspection on 20 June 2023.